 We are developing TNG348, a novel allosteric inhibitor of USP1 for treatment of HRD+ cancers, including of BRCA1 and BRCA2-mutations.
 These cancers represent up to 50% of ovarian cancers, 25% of breast cancers, 10% of prostate cancers and 5% of pancreatic cancers.

-- In vivo preclinical studies of USP1 inhibition have shown single agent efficacy in BRCA1 and BRCA2-mutant cell-line and patient derived xenografts, including those that are intrinsically resistant to PARP inhibition.
-These preclinical data further demonstrate that TNG348 is synergistic with PARP inhibition across a panel of human ovarian and breast cancer cell lines, including both PARP inhibitor resistant and sensitive lines.
+- In vivo preclinical studies for TNG348 have shown single agent efficacy and combination benefit with PARP inhibitors in BRCA1, BRCA2-mutant and other HRD+ cell-line and patient derived xenografts, including those that are intrinsically resistant to PARP inhibition.
+These preclinical data further demonstrate that TNG348 is synergistic with PARP inhibition across a panel of human ovarian and breast cancer cell lines, including both PARP inhibitor sensitive and resistant models.

 - Clinically, we expect TNG348 to have single agent activity in PARP inhibitor -naïve and PARP inhibitor-resistant BRCA1/2 mutant and other HRD+ cancers, and to synergize with PARP inhibitors.